 Our Performing Arts department presents contemporary, leading-edge presentations from the world’s most innovative artists in theatre, dance and new music.
 Interdisciplinary performance and new Canadian work are of significant interest and wherever possible we offer professional development opportunities through conferences and networking initiatives.
 World Stage season features national and international theatre, dance and music performances that excite and provoke with innovation and excellence.
 The dance series NextSteps features the huge diversity of local and national contemporary dance expressions available in Toronto.
 HATCH is an annual series for new and emerging performance companies with a mandate to encourage and stimulate new performance and artist development.
 HarbourKIDS is a new generation in Family programming that inspires imagination and aspires to promote understanding, creativity, expression and discovery, all through our lens of arts and culture.

 Fresh Ground new works, Harbourfront Centre's national commissioning programme, is an exciting legacy programme with funding which aims to be the catalyst for new, collaborative artistic creations that incorporate more than one discipline or field.
 Harbourfront Centre has committed over $200,000 toward the creation of ten new Canadian works to date.
-To see the line-up of new creations to be presented this season click here.

 On any given day, there are dozens of ideas to explore at Harbourfront Centre, across a broad range of artistic disciplines and cultural programmes.
 Our curators have an eye for original trends and connections in contemporary culture – and they want you to see what they see.